All Episodes

 I'd never seen anything like it.

-So they just feel that they have to plead guilty.
+The system won't support me, so they just feel that they have to plead guilty.

 That's basically what happened with Lucy Connolly, as far as I can tell.

-She was held on remand for what over a month, and then she pled guilty.
+She was held on remand for what, over a month, and then she pled guilty.

 It's basically disgusting.